emmawalshdev/The-Book-bar/testing.md

         - The total number of reviews the user has added.
         - A quick link to the homepage.

-    - A 'Recent Contributions' section is displayed.
+    - A Recent contributions section is displayed.
 This includes:
         - The four most recent books added by the user.
-            - To quickly navigate to the edit book page, the user can click on the 'Edit Book' button.
+            - To quickly navigate to the Edit book page, the user can click on the 'Edit Book' button.
             - if a user has not added any books yet, a placeholder image and some text is displayed.

         - The four most recent reviews added by the user.
-            - To quickly navigate to edit review page, the user can click on the 'Read More' button.
+            - To quickly navigate to the Edit review page, the user can click on the Read More button.
             - if a user has not added any reviews yet, a placeholder image and some text is displayed.

 6. I want to be able to upload a book to the website so that I and others can then review it.
-    - The 'Add a Book' navlink is clearly visible on navbar.
+    - The Add a Book navlink is clearly visible on navbar.
     - The user can enter the following information on a book:
         - Book title
         - Author